smartinrub/sergiomartinrubio.com/_projects/build-your-own-web-chat-application-with-xmpp.md

 We will structure our Spring Boot application in multiple layers to separate the different concerns:

-- **Websocket layer**: exposes the websocker endpoint and it will contains the methods for opening a session, handling incomming messages, closing a session and handling errors.
+- **Websocket layer**: exposes the websocker endpoint and it will contains the methods for opening a session, handling incoming messages, closing a session and handling errors.
 We will also create a helper class for returning responses to the client given a websocket session.
 We also need decoders and encoders for parsing incoming message to a pojo class.

   ```java
   @ServerEndpoint(value = "/chat/{username}/{password}", decoders = MessageDecoder.class, encoders = MessageEncoder.class)